nucypher/nucypher/docs/source/staking/running_a_worker.rst

     docker logs -f ursula

-Upgrading to a newer version
+Upgrading to a Newer Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a new version is available a docker-launched worker can be updated by
+When a new version is available, a docker-launched worker can be updated by
 stopping the worker, running docker pull, then restarting the worker.

 .. code:: bash